 Horses still clopped along the streets and the pastel-colored buildings retained their antique charm.
 The foreign influence had been felt but not too strongly.
 There were only a few permanent expats, some rustic bungalows and hostels and a few hotels and restaurants.

 There was never any electronic music blaring and we could hang out for hours in the outdoor cafes that lined the main square.

 Once I entered this sacred valley, I immediately noticed a special quality of peace and tranquility that permeates everything.
-Returning to Vilcabamba since that first trip, I still find that the soft green hills welcome me, warm breezes blow and the light has a special glow.
+Returning there since that first trip, I still find that the soft green hills welcome me, warm breezes blow and the light has a special glow.

 And over all, the guardian mountain Mandango, called the Sleeping Inca, protects against natural disasters.

 Scientific studies indicate that the colloidal mineral-rich water, healthy diet and lifestyle is a contributing factor to the long lives of the natives.
 Dr. Richard Laurence Millington Synge believes that medicinal plants are the leading cause.
-Chemical assays show that the fruit, roots and herbs in the Vilcabamba area have some of the world's strongest anti-oxidant qualities.
+Chemical assays show that the fruit, roots and herbs in the area have some of the strongest anti-oxidants found anywhere in the world.